-Humans live in a world full of rich experiences.
-We can be mesmerized by a painting, enjoy the tartness of a crisp apple, or feel our heart pound with excitement during a presentation.
-While it is obvious that the world influences how we feel, is it also possible for feelings to influence how we experience the world?
-For instance can feelings of dislike shape how we see a person?
-Can feelings about a food change how it tastes?
+Humans live in a world full of rich and varied experiences.
+We can feel glowing love for a child, enjoy the tartness of a crisp apple, or feel our hearts pound with excitement during public speaking.
+Obvious the world influences how we feel, but can feelings also influence how we experience the world?
+Can feelings shape how we see a person or change how food tastes?

 My core research explores how affective feelings influence experience, perception, decisions, and actions.
 I am particularly interested in leveraging social and affective science into healthcare settings.

 I am currently a staff scientist at the Maine Medical Center Research Institute.
 Previously I was a postdoctoral scholar at Tufts University at the Center for Applied Brain and Cognitive Science.
 I completed my Ph.D. in psychology in the Interdisciplinary Affective Science Lab with Lisa Feldman Barrett at Northeastern University.